How to Help

-TMC Rockers is looking for senior volunteers (age 55 +).
+We are now accepting applications for this program.
+We are looking for senior volunteers (age 55+).
 Volunteers must be in good health, undergo a TB screen and complete all training needed for the program.

 Friends of TMCJoin the Friends of TMC

 In 1956 a group of physician’s spouses formed the Ladies Auxiliary to General Hospital and incorporated as an organization in 1957.
 The purpose of the group was to provide support to the hospital through charitable donations for equipment, facility upgrades and patient needs.
 Another auxiliary was formed for the Jackson County Hospital in 1969.
-When the new Truman Medical Center Hospital Hill was built in 1976, the Jackson County Hospital became Truman Medical Center East with its own auxiliary.
-In 2016 the Hospital Hill and Lakewood Auxiliaries merged, forming the new Friends of TMC organization.
+When the new Truman Medical Center Health Sciences District was built in 1976, the Jackson County Hospital became Truman Medical Center East with its own auxiliary.
+In 2016 the Health Sciences District and Lakewood Auxiliaries merged, forming the new Friends of TMC organization.
 Changing the name reflected a united community that is inclusive.
 The merger strengthens support for TMC with combined resources.